oss-academy/article/mvc/README.md

 ## MVC

 MVC is a software architectural pattern.
-It is included three component named, Model, View and Controller.
-So that, users can interact with the Controller and send data to Model component with getting help from View, then View will get the updates from model directly.
-The MVC uses for Desktop and Web application.
+It is included three components named, Model, View and Controller.
+So that, users can interact with the Controller and send input to Controller component with getting help from View.
+Then View will get the updates from model directly.
+The MVC generally uses for Desktop and Web application.
 Also, It has two variations named Model-View-Presenter (MVP) and Model-View-ViewModel (MVVM)

 ### Model